KyrieWork/rs-block-data-scanner/README.md

 ### 1. Prerequisites

 - Rust 1.75+ (for edition 2024 support)
-- Sufficient disk space (recommended at least 100GB for storing block data)
+- Sufficient disk space (Recommend at least 30GB for storing block data, depending on your configuration)
 - Stable network connection and RPC node access

 ### 2. Build the Project